3 observations after Embiid posts triple-double in return, Sixers blow out Bulls

 The outcome was never in doubt, though, and Embiid reached his triple-double when he assisted a Harris dunk with about a minute left in the third quarter.
 He got to the 30-point mark by drawing a foul on the Sixers’ last possession of the period and converting at the line.

 Two Sixers youngsters made debuts in the fourth quarter.
-Rookie guard Ricky Council IV checked in for his first NBA appearances and Kenneth Lofton Jr. got warm cheers when he entered for his Sixers debut.
+Rookie Ricky Council IV checked in for his first NBA appearance and Kenneth Lofton Jr. got warm cheers when he entered for his Sixers debut.

-The Bulls' deep bench players cut into Chicago's final margin of defeat, but the Sixers' regulars were vastly superior Tuesday night.
+“I got a text this morning that I was being called up,” Council said.
+“It was kind of unexpected.
+I got out here and was into it the whole game, and then I heard my name called.
+It was an amazing experience and I’m grateful for everything.”

+Across 19 total games with the Delaware Blue Coats, Council has averaged 24.3 points and 5.6 rebounds.